-Cars break down for numerous reasons but many of them are easily preventable.
+Cars break down for numerous reasons, but many of them are easily preventable.
 If you want to know what you can do to minimise your chances of being stranded, read on.
-And, if the worst happens, find out what emergency steps you should take and the benefits of signing up to Breakdown Cover through Direct Line…
+And, if you do break down, find out what steps you should take.

 Maintain to minimise breakdown

 The good news is that many breakdowns are avoidable by spending just 30 minutes a month maintaining your car.

 A flat or faulty battery is one of the main causes of breakdown.
 So, when your car is serviced or goes in for its MOT, make sure the battery terminals have been cleaned and protected from corrosion.

 Prevent tyre damage by keeping the tyre tread within legal specifications – this is 1.6mm to 8mm.
 Plus remember, your spare tyre needs to be in good repair, as do your jack and wheel removal tools.

 Listen for strange sounds from your fan belt.
 A continuous squeal after the engine has started may indicate that the water pump has frozen.
 Persistent battery problems and dim headlights may also indicate alternator/generator faults.
 If the alternator belt breaks you need to stop immediately.

 Moisture and dirt can be major irritants for your engine if allowed to build up.
 So, have spark plugs, distributor caps, starter motors, clutch cables and high tension leads checked and replaced, if necessary, at regular services.

 It may sound obvious but make sure your fuel tank is sufficiently full for your journey and is the correct type.
 Also maintain levels of water and anti‐freeze in the coolant tank, and screen wash in the windscreen wiper tanks.
 Wipers should also be checked for wear.